jzhan2543/fall19ml-moviepredictions/README.md

 2. 'Vote Success': likewise if the voting_average of a movie is higher than the mean.
 3. 'Commercial Success': if a movie's gross profit exceeds its budget.

 A movie will be considered *truly successful* if it fits all three of these criterion.
+The 3 pie graphs below shows a breakdown of the percentage of movies in the dataset that fulfill each success factor.

 Popularity Sucess          |  Vote Success             | Commercial Success :-------------------------:|:-------------------------:|:------------------: